 - Mortality surveillance: A primary responsibility of the department.
 Mortality follow-up for all cohorts (LSS, F1, in utero) continues on a 3-year cycle.
-Mortality data are complete through 2013 and include underlying cause of death as well as associated causes of death.
-Archiving early-time materials (scanning and digitization) including questionnaires of the major cohorts and other subjects in the early period has been conducted. - Hiroshima and Nagasaki tumor/tissue registries: Case collection by notifications and death certificates is complete through 2014 in both Hiroshima and Nagasaki including case abstraction in Nagasaki.
+Mortality data are complete through 2014 and include underlying cause of death as well as associated causes of death.
+Archiving early-time materials (scanning and digitization) including questionnaires of the major cohorts and other subjects in the early period has been conducted. - Hiroshima and Nagasaki tumor/tissue registries: Case collection by notifications through 2017 is complete through 2014 in both Hiroshima and Nagasaki.
+Information from death certificates through 2016 was registered to the National Cancer Center by of the National Cancer Registry system.
 Annual reports of each registry were released.
-A paper of characteristics of bone tumors in the tissue registry of Hiroshima was submitted to an international journal.
-The cancer incidence information through 2011 in Hiroshima and 2012 in Nagasaki was summarized in the database of the LSS, in utero, and F1.
-The Cancer Incidence in Five Continents, Vol. XI, and the International Incidence of Childhood Cancer, Vol. III, by the International Agency for Research on Cancer including recent data from Hiroshima and Nagasaki were released.
-A summary paper of the CONCORD-3 (a global comparison of population-based cancer survival) by the London School of Hygiene and
+A paper of characteristics of bone tumors in the tissue registry of Hiroshima was published (Sugiyama H, et al, JBJS Open Access 2018:e0064).
+The cancer incidence information through 2011 in Hiroshima and 2012 in Nagasaki was summarized in the database of the LSS, in utero, and F1 in 2018 (this is a biennial procedure).
+Hiroshima and Nagasaki cancer registries contribute to the Japanese National Cancer Registry (cases diagnosed in 2016 and thereafter).
+Cooperative studies with the National Cancer Center of Japan are also being conducted to improve quality of data linkage between cohort studies and cancer registries in the national cancer registry system.
+A paper of joinpoint analysis of trend of uterine cervical cancer in Japan, US, and Korea was published in collaboration with US National Cancer Institute (Utada M, et al. Int J Cancer 2019;144:2144-2152).